 Despite the heartfelt plea by the PM, reports of Malaysian taxi drivers refusing to use their meters, haggling over fares, verbally, and even physically abusing passengers remains a weekly feature in the country’s newspapers.

-With only 24 enforcement officers policing the 31,000 licensed taxi’s on the Malaysia peninsula, and increasing complaints from tourists and locals alike, the country’s Tourism Ministry was forced to take it’s own steps to stop the grossly inflated RM 500 (US$ 144.00) (the real cost is around RM 60) airport to city taxi rides.
+With only 24 enforcement officers policing the 31,000 licensed taxis on the Malaysia peninsula, and increasing complaints from tourists and locals alike, the country’s Tourism Ministry was forced to take its own steps to stop the grossly inflated RM500 ($144) (the real cost is around RM60) airport to city taxi rides.

-The one catch though is that the flag fall and trip charges of the new cabs will, according to the country’s Minister for Tourism, Datuk Seri Tengku Adnan Tengku Manso, “be slightly more expensive than regular cabs.”
+The one catch though is that the flag fall and trip charges of the new cabs will, according to the country’s Minister for Tourism, Adnan Tengku Manso, “be slightly more expensive than regular cabs.”

-This in itself is interesting as Malaysia’s taxi drivers claim the reason they are not inclined to use their meters and charge surcharges of between 200 and 500% after midnight (the official surcharge is 50%) is because the Government won’t approve increasing cab fare rates.
+This in itself is interesting.
+Malaysia’s taxi drivers claim the reason they are not inclined to use their meters and charge surcharges of between 200 and 500 per cent after midnight (the official surcharge is 50 per cent) is because the Government won’t approve higher cab fares.

-While the logical answer might appear to be to increase the fare rates for all cabs and then impose heavier penalties for those breaking the law, Datuk Manso said people could use the luxury cabs and “not be afraid of being cheated or overcharged.”
+While the logical answer might appear to be to increase the fare rates for all cabs and then impose heavier penalties for those breaking the law, Mr Manso said people could use the luxury cabs and “not be afraid of being cheated or overcharged”.

 Robert Pearce from London said, “KL taxi drivers ask for five times the regular fare.
 I have been abused many times by cab drivers because I refused to pay or get in their cars if they wouldn’t use the meter.
 It’s not fun to visit Malaysia; we’re terrified of the taxi drivers.

-In addition to the regular 194 festivals and cultural events on the Malaysian tourism calendar, Datuk Manso said a number of special events were planned throughout the 2007 year.
+In addition to the regular 194 festivals and cultural events on the Malaysian tourism calendar, Mr Manso said a number of special events were planned throughout the 2007 year.

 These include an aerospace exhibition from Russia featuring the mothballed unmanned space shuttle “Buran”, which circled the earth twice in 1988, a laser show, and a floral parade.